-1. Prioritize the relocation and expansion of the Police and Fire Department to address community safety needs.

-- 2. Allocate appropriate funds in the Town's Capital Improvement Plan to support necessary upgrades and improvements to the Police and Fire Department. - 3.
-Continue to invest in training and professional development for Fairhaven's Police and Fire Department staff.
+- 1. Prioritize the relocation and/or expansion of the Police and Fire Department to address community safety needs, while considering potential reuse or new construction. - 2.
+Allocate appropriate funds in the Town's Capital Improvement Plan to support necessary upgrades and improvements to the Police and Fire Departments. - 3.
+Continue to invest in training and professional development for Fairhaven's Police and Fire Departments staff.